daffaalex22/frontendmentor-social-links/projects/game-character-selection/instructions/HTML_CSS_SETUP_GUIDE.md

 ### 2.2 Basic CSS for Header

-Add this to your `character-selection.css` file:
+Add this to your `index.css` file:

 ```css
 /* Reset and Base Styles */